Shmoopi/simplydelicio.us/content/recipes/sugar cookies anise style.md

 11. Bake in the preheated oven for about 7-8 minutes, or until the edges turn golden brown.
 12. Remove from the oven and let the cookies cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
 13. Once cooled, store the cookies in an airtight container to maintain their freshness.

+### Icing

+1. Stir together the sugar, 3 tablespoons milk, corn syrup, and vanilla in a medium-sized bowl until combined.
+2. If the icing is too thick, add the remaining milk, until the icing is thick but spreadable.
+If it's too thin, add a little more powdered sugar until the desired texture is reached.
+If you drizzle a little of the icing, it will hold for a few seconds before dripping.
+That is when you know it’s the right consistency and is ready to use.
+3. If coloring the icing with different colors, divide into bowls and color as desired at this point.
+4. Pipe or spread icing onto cookies and decorate, as desired.